NERV-DAO/documentation/NERV by-laws.md

 The moderator is summoned whenever there is a meeting during DAO’s activities where there are at most 10 people participating and its mission is to mediate the dialogue.
 The moderator is elected at least a week prior to the meeting by plurinominal consensus between the participants of the meeting through the on-line platform.

-I.Introduces the main topics for the debate.
-The choice of the topics to be discussed is done automatically by an algorithm on the on-line platform and in accordance to the DAO’s by-laws.
+I. Introduces the main topics for discussion.
+The choice of the topics to be discussed is done automatically by an algorithm on the on-line platform and in accordance to the DAO’s by-laws. (elaborate)

-II.Manages the intervention time during the meetings guaranteeing equal opportunity of participation to everyone.
+II.
+Manages the intervention time during the meetings guaranteeing equal opportunity of participation.

 <p align="center">
 <b>( article 2-b )</b><br>